-Based on my evaluation, the best credit card readers for small businesses for 2025 are:
+Based on this evaluation, the best credit card readers for small businesses in 2026 are:

 For this list, I specifically targeted smart terminals.
-These readers conveniently combine advanced capabilities with portability, making them ideal for small businesses that are ready to scale their business and looking for efficient, versatile, and user-friendly payment solutions.
+These readers conveniently combine advanced capabilities with portability, making them ideal for small businesses ready to scale and seeking efficient, versatile, and user-friendly payment solutions.

 Smart terminals or standalone terminals support a range of payment methods, offer robust security features, and often integrate seamlessly with other business systems like inventory management and ecommerce platforms.
 This evaluation focused on identifying the top smart terminals that provide the best balance of functionality, ease of use, and affordability for small businesses.